We have poppies available for 2018.

 Peace is good all year, and many people still want to wear white poppies outside Remembrance Day.
-We continue to do mail-order at a more leisurely pace.
+We continue to do mail-order.
 You can also ask us to send you a reminder next year.

 Email us at <info@PeacePoppies.ca> and let us know your location (city) and the number of poppies you are interested in, or download this PDF order form (which lists suggested donations).
 Do check the list of depots below first.